AlexV0611/AlexV0611/README.md

-- 👋 I'm Alex Vallés, a seasoned professional who has recently pivoted my career towards **Data Science.
+# Hello, World! 👋
-My journey into Data Science began with a degree from the IT Academy in Barcelona.
+I'm Alex Vallés, a dedicated professional transitioning into the exciting field of Data Science.
+My journey began after completing a bootcamp at the IT Academy in Barcelona, which ignited my passion for data.

-This educational experience, coupled with my passion for data, has allowed me to transition smoothly into this dynamic field.
+With a background in Account Executive and Project Management roles, I've developed a strong foundation in managing complex projects and fostering client relationships.
+As I embark on my journey into Data Science, I'm confident that these transferable skills will be instrumental in tackling data-driven challenges.

-I'm excited to apply my skills, learn new ones, and dive deeper into the world of Data Science.
+While I'm still at the early stages of my Data Science journey, I'm eager to learn, grow, and eventually contribute to this field.
+I'm currently focusing on building my skills and creating interesting projects.
+I look forward to the journey ahead!

 - 🚀 Skills: Data Analysis, Machine Learning, Statistical Modeling, Data Visualization, Project Management
 - 🔍 I’m open to Collaboration and Opportunities!
 - 📫 Email: valles.alex76@gmail.com